flytaly/reddit-post-notifier/README.md

 ## Usage for developers

+Intall depencencies with `npm install`.

-Build and watch for changes in the code and style files, then run corresponding browser with `web-ext`
+Then, to build and watch changes to the code and style files, and run the corresponding browser using `web-ext`

     npm run dev:ff
     npm run dev:chrome

+To build the extension in the "extension" folder.

+    npm run build:ff
+    npm run build:chrome

-Build and zip the extension as a package in /web-ext-artifacts folder
+To archive the contents of the "extension" folder as a package in the /web-ext-artifacts folder

-    npm run buildzip:ff
-    npm run buildzip:chrome
+    npm run zip

 ### Authorization

 This extension uses [OAuth2](https://github.com/reddit-archive/reddit/wiki/OAuth2) authentication to get athorization and refresh tokens.
 These tokens will be used to check reddit private mail.
 To generate credentials [create new reddit app](https://www.reddit.com/prefs/apps/), and add id of the app in `.env` file (see .env.example).

 ### External libraries and frameworks